 Using The Shape Tool to Create Vignettes

-Shape tool works the same way as the selection tool in the creation of vignette.
+The shape tool does more than it was made for.
+It works the same way as the selection tool in the creation of vignette.

 Apart from being a fast and quick way of achieving a consistent and smooth result, it provides options to alter the shape we create, and thus providing a versatile vignetting tool.